field-4d/cloud/field4d-statdeck/README.md

 For issues and questions:
 - Check the API documentation at `/docs`
-- Review test examples in `test_data/`
+- Review test examples in `Test_Python_file/`
 - Open an issue on the repository

 ---

-**Field4D StatDeck** - Statistical analysis for time-series group comparisons with intelligent batching and validation.
+**Field4D StatDeck** - Statistical analysis for time-series group comparisons with Cloud Function authentication and intelligent batching.